mihirchronicles/themihirchronicles.github.io/src/content/blog/on-product-management.md

     - business strategies to understand how the organization fits in the market
     - business goals to understand key initiatives

+- Understand teamwork
+    - you can't win without your team, and you certainly won't succeed without their backing
+    - seek collaboration with your team, not necessarily consensus
+    - collaboration, communication and inclusion are essential

 - Understand priorities
     - build a roadmap based on market research and business objectives
     - communicate with team members and get a buy-in from everyone involved
+    - consistent decisions around roadmap prioritization and tradeoffs

 - Understand metrics
     - be metrics driven to define the success of product/feature delivery